HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 I tried both but did not like the iPeng experience at all.
 I had issues and I also found the app to not be anywhere as nice as ROON when it comes to user experience.
 I ultimately setup my Zen Mini as a ROON core which is also a huge plus of the Innuos.
 I can not do this with the Node 2i or the old Sonos and is part of why it was so much more attractive to me as a streaming solution.

 This means I can stream direct from my phone, laptop or tablet using the ROON app or software.
 No computer needed.
 No core needed as it is its own core.
+(UPDATE 5/2020: I will say that over time I started seeing a serious lag time using the Zen as a ROON core, and freeze ups as well)

 Just to note, I also demoed the more expensive and beautiful Zenith MKIII streamer from Innuos before I purchased the Mini III.
 More on that later.